An "Overdrive Mode" where a character temporarily becomes much stronger, almost always accompanied by a visible change

 - Clerics, Druids and Wizards can all do this in Dungeons & Dragons with the right feats.

 - Feats or spells.
 Clerics in 3rd and 3.5 Ed can do it with the right domain choices, if available (Destruction + Strength.
 A smite that already has a good bonus getting an additional bonus from the Feat of Strength power.
 Yeah, Can you say "cleaved in 'twain"?)

 - Or any of those three classes when using the Shapechange spell.
 With the right choice of form, the power-up can be exceedingly impressive.

-- And let's not forget the Barbarian's Rage, which makes him all around meaner and tougher to his enemies for about half a dozen game rounds.
-It may however be argued that this is a Charles Atlas Superpower, because it is pretty much done by further adrenalizing an already trained and powerful body.
+- The Barbarian's Rage, which makes him all around meaner and tougher to his enemies for about half a dozen game rounds.
+This is a Charles Atlas Superpower, because it is pretty much done by further adrenalizing an already trained and powerful body.
 The Super Mode is powerful enough that the barbarian ignores all wounds, including incapacitating and fatal ones, while it is active.
 Afterwards, however ...